-the 2024 guide made by locals for
+the 2025 guide made by locals for

-The best 15 'must see' sights of Transylvania
+The best 15 'must-see' sights of Transylvania

 You probably heard Transylvania is a place somewhere in Eastern Europe (actually part of Romania!) supposedly beautiful, mysterious and where (legends of) vampires come from, hidden in menacing medieval castles.
 In fact, the region is so shrouded in mystery and legend, that some people are not even sure if Transylvania is a real place or not.